 Repeat Violator: Repeat violators will be assessed an additional fine for any warning or violation in excess of the proscribed number.

 RV.4 6th violation, base fine plus $50

 RV.5 7th violation, possible revocation of vehicle privileges on GPC property

 (Repeat violations accrued by semester)

 Article V – Appeals

 A. On the back of the citation form there is space to write an appeal.
 All information must be filled out completely and returned in person or by mail (post dated) within seven (7) business days of issuance.
-Results of your appeal will be mailed to your home address.
+Results of your appeal will be emailed and/or mailed to your GPC email and/or home address.
 Appeals made after seven (7) days may be grounds for denial.

 B. Failure to complete all information on back of the form may be grounds for denial.

 C. Causes due but not limited to tardiness, weather conditions, or a lack of parking do not constitute a valid appeal.